weiling24/weiling24.github.io/_posts/2024-08-01-applied-data-science-project.md

 ### Pre-Modelling
 Before modeling, the dataset was split 80-20 with stratified sampling to preserve risk level distribution and ensure reproducibility.
 To address the class imbalance, SMOTE was applied to the training set to generate synthetic samples for the underrepresented Low- and High-Risk classes.
+The detailed pre-modelling steps are as follows:

 **1. Train-Test Split Configuration:**
 - 80-20 split with 376 training samples and 95 testing samples